Can I Run It? Find Out What Games Your PC Can Run Now!

 If you want to know how to tell if your computer can run a game you want to play, keep reading.
 We’ll walk you through everything you need to know in this article, and by the end, you’ll always be able to figure out whether or not a game will work on your system.

-You can also check out our new system requirements section which covers minimum and recommended system requirements as well as our own recommended PC specs for popular PC games such as Fortnite, Overwatch, and Destiny 2.
+You can also check out our new system requirements section which covers minimum and recommended system requirements as well as our own recommended PC specs for popular PC games such as League of Legends, Fortnite, Overwatch, and Destiny 2.